sebastian-sanchez-s/IPI-23-2211/readme.md

 is found, the table is sent to a Consumer to solve it.
 3. At last, the Producer start going backwards in the table trying to replace the number already inserted in a cell.
 If a replacement is found, it goes forwards again.
-This proccess continues till we cannot go any backwards (ie. it reached the position received as the second parameter).
+This proccess continues till we cannot go any backwards (i.e. it reached the position received as the second parameter).

 #### Consumer